 - Dental discomfort or tooth loss

 - Lack of exercise/mobility

-To overcome these issues we need to make our dogs’ meals smell and taste better, be highly nutritious and easier to chew/eat/digest.
+To overcome these issues, we need to make our dogs’ meals smell and taste better, are highly nutritious and easier to chew/eat/digest.

 First step is to choose a premium food, the next step is to make it palatable and attractive to your Golden Oldie.

 You can make dry kibble more appetizing for older dogs by:

 - Choosing smaller kibble pieces rather than larger ones

 - Soaking it in warm water or bone broth for 10 mins before serving